 If you haven’t already, now is a good time to prototype your level design (including interactions) in code to validate gameplay.
-For this early-level prototype, it’s only important that major behaviors (running, jumping, projectile firing, moving platforms, object activations, and the like) and steps required to complete the level (puzzle sequences) are properly implemented.
+For this early-level prototype it’s only important that major behaviors (running, jumping, projectile firing, moving platforms, object activations, and the like) and steps required to complete the level (puzzle sequences) are properly implemented.
 Some designers insist at this stage that players who have never encountered the level before should able to play through the entire experience and fully understand what they need to do with little or no assistance, while others are willing to provide direction and fill in gaps around missing onscreen UI and incomplete puzzle sequences.
-In the authors’ studio, we typically playtest and validate major sections of gameplay at this stage and provide playtesters with additional guidance to compensate for incomplete UI or unimplemented parts of a sequence.
+In the authors’ studio we typically playtest and validate major sections of gameplay at this stage and provide playtesters with additional guidance to compensate for incomplete UI or unimplemented parts of a sequence.
 As a general rule, the less you need to rely on over-the-shoulder guidance for players at this stage, the better your insights into the overall design will be.
 The amount of the early-level prototype you’ll implement at this stage also depends on the size and complexity of your design.
 Large and highly complex levels may be implemented and tested in several (or many) pieces before the entire level can be played through at once, but even in the case of large and complex levels, the goal is to have the full experience playable as early as possible.

 Note If you’ve been exploring the working prototype included with this book, you’ll discover some minor variations between the design concepts in this chapter and the playable level (the energy field was not included in the working prototype, for example).
 Consider exploring alternate design implementations with the included assets; exploration and improvisation are key elements of the creative-level design process.
 How many extensions of the current mechanic can you create?